 What to do before a storm is forecasted...

 The best time to prepare for a storm is well before one is on the horizon.
-The following information and resources are intended to help you reduce risk to your home and family well in advance of a snow or ice storm.
+The following information and resources are intended to help you reduce risk to your home and family well in advance of a hurricane or wind storm.